19 General Concepts

 The cause Galton attributed to this phenomenon—which he called regression toward mediocrity—is controversial, his arguments had implications about natural selection and eugenics.
 As a statistical phenomenon, it is well understood.
 Attributes are distributed randomly; if you draw an extreme observation from a symmetric distribution, then a subsequent draw is likely to be less extreme, there is a regression to the mean.

-Figure 18.6 displays this phenomenon for the distribution of HDL cholesterol values in a single person.
-Our cholesterol levels vary from day to day and if the distribution is normally distributed, it might look like the density in the figure, centered at a mean of 50 mg/dl.
+Figure 19.6 displays this phenomenon for the distribution of HDL cholesterol values in a single person.
+Our cholesterol levels vary from day to day and if their distribution is Gaussian, it might look like the density in the figure, centered at a mean of 50 mg/dl.
 Suppose you measure a person’s HDL cholesterol, and it results in a first measurement of 30 mg/dl.
 The value is on the low side of the distribution, but it is not implausible.
 A follow-up measurement is more likely to be observed near the center of the distribution where most of the probability density is located.
 A second measurement might thus return a value of 55 mg/dl.
 A regression to the mean occurred between the first and second measurements.

-Assignment: Random Multiple-choice Answers
+Exercise: Random Multiple-choice Answers

 Suppose you administer a multiple-choice exam to a group of students who choose their answers completely at random.